iris2hu/sense-aware-cohesion/README.md

 This project releases the automatic analysis tool and the data in the article:

-<em>Xiaofei Lu and Renfen Hu (in press).
-Sense-aware connective-based indices of cohesion and their relationship to cohesion ratings of English language learners’ written production.
-Studies in Second Language Acquisition. </em>
+Xiaofei Lu and Renfen Hu (2024).
+Sense-aware connective-based indices of cohesion and their relationship to cohesion ratings of English language learners’ written production. <em>Studies in Second Language Acquisition</em>. [paper](https://www.cambridge.org/core/journals/studies-in-second-language-acquisition/article/senseaware-connectivebased-indices-of-cohesion-and-their-relationship-to-cohesion-ratings-of-english-language-learners-written-production/387DD191318F187B12CB3120309C860F)

 ## Prerequisites